 2. Set little goals and adjust as needed

-Even though I made the goal of running 3 miles, I encouraged myself to run just a quarter pf a mile at a time.
-I officially began running when the treadmill said 0.65 miles (I was walking while trying to connect my headphones) so I'd push myself to reach 1.15, then 1.40, then 1.65, and so on.
-When I reached that next distance, I'd maybe slow down or speed up, take a sip of water and continue to the next distance.
+Even though I made it a goal of running 3 miles, I encouraged myself to run just a quarter of a mile at a time.
+I officially began running when the treadmill said 0.65 miles (I was walking while trying to connect my headphones) so I’d push myself to reach 1.15, then 1.40, then 1.65, and so on.
+When I reached that next distance, I’d maybe slow down or speed up, take a sip of water and continue to the next distance.
 After every goal little goal, I adjusted as needed.

 When the big goals seem too daunting, like running 3 miles, or writing a book, or launching a website, set little goals instead and focus on each one at a time.
 One quarter-mile at a time.
 One chapter, or writing session, at a time.
 One graphic at a time.
 By simplifying your goals, they seem much more manageable, and you’re more likely to self-motivate yourself into getting it done.

 If the goals are still too daunting, adjust as needed, like I adjusted the treadmill speed.
 And don’t judge yourself for slowing down, either.

 Our brain is constantly wired to think negatively and search for the bad, and it’s our job to not only reframe our thoughts but to snap out of our racing minds and focus on the now.
 When we push ourselves physically, our thoughts encourage us to stop because our mind doesn’t understand what we’re doing.
 Our mind picks up stress in the body and notices the new muscle groups moving in ways they haven’t before and flips out on us.

 But, when we get out of our heads and work to look at things a little differently, things don’t seem as hard.
 When I returned to how my body felt and noticed the release of pent-up energy, the empowering and freeing feeling of running toward my goal, I felt much more inclined to continue